Zheng Peng

-Zheng Peng (born 21 October 1992) is a Chinese para cross-country skier who represented China at the 2018 and 2022 Winter Paralympics.
+Zheng Peng (born 21 October 1992) is a Chinese Para cross-country skier.
+He is a three-time Paralympian.

 Career

 Zheng Peng represented China at the 2018 Winter Paralympics and finished in fourth place in the 15 kilometre sitting event.
 He again represented China at the 2022 Winter Paralympics and won the gold medals in the 18 kilometre long-distance event and 1.5 kilometre sprint event, and silver medals in the 10 kilometre and 4 × 2.5 kilometre mixed relay.